tmccormack165/synonyms/README.md

 # synonyms
-A python application that provides synonyms to user input
+A python application that provides synonyms to user input using the wordnet mode

 # Usage